Yoav666s/dnd-wiki/collections/_rules/ability_scores.md

 # Advantage and Disadvantage
 Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
 When that happens, you roll a second d20 when you make the roll.
 Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.

-If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional d20.
+If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don't roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.

 If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
 This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
 In such a situation, you have neither advantage nor disadvantage.

-When you have advantage or disadvantage and something in the game, such as the halfling’s Lucky trait, lets you reroll the d20, you can reroll only one of the dice.
+When you have advantage or disadvantage and something in the game, such as the halfling's Lucky trait, lets you reroll the d20, you can reroll only one of the dice.
 You choose which one.
 For example, if a halfling has advantage or disadvantage on an ability check and rolls a 1 and a 13, the halfling could use the Lucky trait to reroll the 1.

 You usually gain advantage or disadvantage through the use of special abilities, actions, or spells.
 Inspiration can also give a character advantage.
 The DM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.

 # Proficiency Bonus
 Characters have a proficiency bonus determined by level.
 Monsters also have this bonus, which is incorporated in their stat blocks.
 The bonus is used in the rules on ability checks, saving throws, and attack rolls.

-Your proficiency bonus can’t be added to a single die roll or other number more than once.
+Your proficiency bonus can't be added to a single die roll or other number more than once.
 For example, if two different rules say you can add your proficiency bonus to a Wisdom saving throw, you nevertheless add the bonus only once when you make the save.

 Occasionally, your proficiency bonus might be multiplied or divided (doubled or halved, for example) before you apply it.
-For example, the rogue’s Expertise feature doubles the proficiency bonus for certain ability checks.
+For example, the rogue's Expertise feature doubles the proficiency bonus for certain ability checks.
 If a circumstance suggests that your proficiency bonus applies more than once to the same roll, you still add it only once and multiply or divide it only once.

-By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
+By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn't normally benefit from your proficiency bonus, you still don't add the bonus to the check.
 For that check your proficiency bonus is 0, given the fact that multiplying 0 by any number is still 0.
 For instance, if you lack proficiency in the History skill, you gain no benefit from a feature that lets you double your proficiency bonus when you make Intelligence (History) checks.

-In general, you don’t multiply your proficiency bonus for attack rolls or saving throws.
+In general, you don't multiply your proficiency bonus for attack rolls or saving throws.
 If a feature or effect allows you to do so, these same rules apply.

 # Ability Checks
-An ability check tests a character’s or monster’s innate talent and training in an effort to overcome a challenge.
+An ability check tests a character's or monster's innate talent and training in an effort to overcome a challenge.
 The DM calls for an ability check when a character or monster attempts an action (other than an attack) that has a chance of failure.
 When the outcome is uncertain, the dice determine the results.

 For every ability check, the DM decides which of the six abilities is relevant to the task at hand and the difficulty of the task, represented by a Difficulty Class.
 The more difficult a task, the higher its DC.
 The Typical Difficulty Classes table shows the most common DCs.